Benefits of Marrying a Turkish Citizen

-One of the most important aspects of moving to Turkey and making a life there is the prospect of getting married to a Turkish citizen.
+One of the most important aspects of moving to Turkey and making a life for yourself is that there is the prospect of getting married to a Turkish citizen.
 As a foreigner living in Turkey, there might be several questions on your mind in this regard.
-It is only obvious to be curious if marriage to a Turkish citizen provides a residence permit, right to work, citizenship, or anything else that would make living in Turkey much easier.
+It’s only obvious to be curious if marriage to a Turkish citizen provides a residence permit in Turkey, right to work, Turkish citizenship, or anything else that would make living in Turkey much easier.

 Well, you’ve come to the right place to find out the answers to all these questions.
 But before we delve into the benefits of marrying a Turkish citizen, let us take a look at some of the general legal conditions for getting married in Turkey.

-- Both parties need to be 19 years or older.
+- Both parties need to be 18 years or older,

-- If either party was previously married in any other country, they need to provide proof of divorce or marriage dissolution in the court.
+- If either party was previously married in any other country, they need to provide proof of divorce or marriage dissolution in court,

 - Turkey does not recognize same-sex marriages.
 Only heterosexual marriages are legally allowed.

-Having covered the basics of marriage in Turkey, let us now take a look at some of the benefits you can expect as an expat marrying a Turkish citizen.
+Having covered the basics of marriage in Turkey, let us now take a look at some of the benefits you can expect as an ex-pat & foreigner marrying a Turkish citizen.

-Will you Get Citizenship after Marrying a Turkish Citizen?
+Will you Get Turkish Citizenship after Marrying a Turkish Citizen?

-However, this does not imply that you will immediately get citizenship after marrying a Turkish citizen.
-To prevent fake marriages for the acquisition of Turkish citizenship certain terms and clauses have been introduced.
+However, this doesn’t imply that you will immediately get citizenship after marrying a Turkish citizen.
+To prevent fake marriages for the acquisition of Turkish citizenship, certain terms and clauses have been introduced.
 Let us take a look at the chief legal criteria for obtaining citizenship by marriage in Turkey.

 - There should be no involvement in activities that goes against the family union, on part of either of the spouses.
-This can include prostitution, adultery, woman/man smuggling, etc.
+This can include prostitution, adultery, human smuggling, etc.

 - If the Turkish citizen passes away during or before the process of application, his/her spouse shall not get Turkish citizenship and their application shall be concluded.